-Beyond including these subjects in educational materials, medical schools should also educate students on the more shameful parts of healthcare’s history within their countries and cultures.
-In the United States, for example, medical students should learn about the Tuskegee syphilis study that denied sick African American participants penicillin.
+Beyond including these subjects in educational materials, medical schools should also educate students on the more shameful parts of healthcare’s history, such as the Tuskegee syphilis study that denied sick African American participants penicillin.
 Even if that history doesn’t become part of the medical curriculum, clinicians should still learn about it to avoid repeating the same mistakes, Dr. Conteh says.

 “I learned little about how vulnerable populations were harmed in psychiatry in my training she says.
 “I had to do my own research.
 Adding this to the curriculum will help clinicians develop empathy, but that shouldn’t stop those of us who are already practicing from learning those painful parts of history.”

 Despite the need for and advantages of clinical empathy, there are clinical barriers that preclude it.
 Common obstacles include a lack of time and rigid workflows that leave little room for emotional connection.
 As much as the responsibility is on clinicians to learn empathy, the organizations they work for should aim to create a culture that supports their development.

 Integrated training tools that facilitate evidence-based, empathy-focused best practices can help overcome those barriers and cultivate the kind of listening and learning that Dr. Conteh advises.
 From nursing competency platforms to world-class journals, clinical decision tools to educational curriculum, clinicians and healthcare professionals can continually develop the skills they need to provide equitable, empathetic care to all.